chrisjlee/git-style-guide/README.md

 <a id="intro" rel="bookmark"></a>
 # Introduction

-The initial draft of this is actually been created based on an excellent StackOverflow answer, "[git branch naming best practices](http://stackoverflow.com/a/6065944/171217)".
+The initial draft of this was created based on an excellent StackOverflow answer, "[git branch naming best practices](http://stackoverflow.com/a/6065944/171217)".

 ## Similar guides

-Here are some in which I've taken inspiration from and deserve attribution.
+Here are some in which I've taken inspiration from and deserve attribution:

 * [https://github.com/agis-/git-style-guide](https://github.com/agis-/git-style-guide)
 * [https://github.com/thoughtbot/guides/tree/master/protocol/git](https://github.com/thoughtbot/guides/tree/master/protocol/git)